weaviate/weaviate-io/developers/weaviate/modules/retriever-vectorizer-modules/text2vec-gpt4all.md

 ## Additional information

+### Available models

+Currently, the only available model is [`all-MiniLM-L6-v2`](https://huggingface.co/sentence-transformers/all-MiniLM-L6-v2).

-### CPU Optimized Inference
+### CPU optimized inference

-The `text2vec-gpt4all` module is optimized for CPU inference and shouild be noticeably faster then other modules when run on CPU.
+The `text2vec-gpt4all` module is optimized for CPU inference and should be noticeably faster then `text2vec-transformers` in CPU-only (i.e. no CUDA acceleration) usage.
 You can read more about expected inference times [here](https://docs.gpt4all.io/gpt4all_python_embedding.html#speed-of-embedding-generation).

-### Usage Advice - Chunking Text with `gpt4all`
+### Usage advice - chunking text with `gpt4all`

-Due to the fact that input text longer than `256` words are automatically truncated, if you pass in text chunks longer then any words after this truncation limit will not be used to generate the embedding.
-This also means that the model is good to use as a quick baseline but if larger text chunks need to be encoded then users may need to upgrade to more powerful embedding models.
+`text2vec-gpt4all` will truncate input text longer than `256` words.

+Accordingly, this model is not suitable for use cases where larger chunks are required.
+In these cases, we recommend another inference module such as [`text2vec-transformers`](./text2vec-transformers.md) and models that support longer input lengths.

 ## Usage example